atul-k-tripathi/Healthcare-Knowledge-Representation/README.md

 ## Benchmark Queries

-The five queries were designed to increase in reasoning complexity:
+The five queries were designed to increase in reasoning complexity.

 ### Q1 — Boolean

 Is a patient at risk of heart disease if chest pain is present and smoking history is negative?

 ### Q2 — Universal

 Are all patients over 60 years old with hypertension at elevated risk of cardiovascular disease?

 ### Q3 — Relational

 What are the cardiovascular risks for patients with both diabetes and obesity?

 ### Q4 — Multi-relational

 Which treatment guidelines are applicable for diabetic patients with left ventricular hypertrophy and a history of atrial fibrillation?

 ### Q5 — Contextual

 Suggest interventions for patients with comorbidities similar to those reported in recent literature.

 The complete benchmark formulations are documented in [`queries/benchmark_queries.md`](queries/benchmark_queries.md).